FTBF/ITA-BPM-firmware/README.md

 ./project build [project name]
 ```

-The vivado project can also be used "normally" to compile and analyze hte project and view the BD file after it is created.
+The vivado project can also be used "normally" to compile and analyze the project and view the BD file after it is created.

 ### pMCU firmware